Transitioning Out of the U.S. Border Patrol

 Understand Your Health and Insurance Benefits

 If you are enrolled in any health or insurance benefits, understand how these will be affected by your retirement.
-For example, if you are enrolled in SAMBA Employee Benevolent Fund, contact SAMBA to inform them about your retirement date.
-SAMBA information can be found at SAMBA Plans.
+If you are enrolled in any supplemental health or insurance benefits, contact your provider to understand how your retirement may impact coverage.
+For details on SAMBA Employee Benevolent Fund, visit their official website.

 Understand Your Thrift Savings Plan (TSP)